jiayil-1/LPCVC-Track-2-Vision-Fork/README.md

 1. Load and validate the ONNX model.
 2. Submit a compile job to AI Hub (`--target_runtime qnn_context_binary`).
 3. Wait for compilation to finish, then immediately submit a profile job.
-4. Print the compile and profile job IDs — check progress on the [AI Hub dashboard](https://aihub.qualcomm.com/compute/jobs).

 ---